Program overview

 Career Options

-Graduates of the Master of Information Technology Security (MITS) program can pursue a variety of career paths in Canada, including:
+Graduates of the Master of Information Technology Security program can pursue a variety of career paths in Canada, including:

 • IT Security Analyst: Responsible for protecting an organization’s computer systems and networks from cyber threats.